outscal/Battle-Tank-Damage-System-Project/Instructions.md

 3. The firing of bullets (Space/L.Ctrl key) -> Player Tank will be able to fire bullets with the help of keyboard input
 4. Using Navmesh system to create enemy AI -> Spawning of Enemy Tank with the shooting mechanism
 5. Destroying the bullets -> Bullets will get destroyed after colliding with the enemy tank or any other gameObject
-6. Destroying enemy tanks -> Enemy tanks get destroyed after colliding with the bullet fired by the player tank

 **Things to keep in mind after forking the repository**